epccs/Document/LatchingSolenoid/README.md

 ## Orbit 58874N Extra Valve

-I want to thank Martin, who opened an Orbit 56082 to look at what it was doing to operate a solenoid; his goal is to replicate that with an [Orbit 58874N Extra Valve] from an R-Pi Zero.
+I want to thank Martin, who opened an Orbit 56082 to look at what it was doing to operate a solenoid; his goal is to replicate that with an [Orbit 58874N Extra Valve] controlled from an R-Pi Zero.

 [Orbit 58874N Extra Valve]: https://www.amazon.com/gp/product/B003LY4I2I